noahg9/restaurant-management-system/README.md

 ## Build/Run Instructions

-1. Run the docker-compose file to start the database:
+1. Run the docker-compose.yml file to start the database
 2. Run the application:
 ```./gradlew bootRun```
 3. Access the application at: